Perpetua-k/Perpetua.github.io/index.md

 ### Hi, I'm Perpetua Sankale
 If you can dream it, you can achieve it.
-Cybersecurity, Cloud and Web Developer passionate about ethical hacking, web app security, and digital safety.
+Cybersecurity, Cloud and Web Developer enthusiasiast, I am passionate about ethical hacking, web app security, and digital safety.

 -  **Ethical Hacker** – Certified by Cyber Shujaa
 -  **Web Developer** – Django & Laravel